UsefulEngines/AwsContainerLab/README.md

 Herein, our example ASP.NET Core application will serve traffic from the Internet.
 Hence, we will deploy containers in a public VPC Subnet using a Public Load Balancer option.

-Refer to this [AWS Labs github project](https://github.com/awslabs/aws-cloudformation-templates/tree/master/aws/services/ECS) for solution architecture options illustrations.
+Refer to this [AWS Labs github project](https://github.com/awslabs/aws-cloudformation-templates/tree/master/aws/services/ECS) for solution architecture options and illustrations.

 Figure 1 illustrates a corresponding reference architecture.